Vanderbilt Travel Risk Assessment Committee

 - Recommendation for suspension/cancellation by the institution program staff in the host country

-- Travel warning and/or specific directive by the US State Department and/or US Embassy
+- Specific directive by the US State Department and/or US Embassy

 - Recommended evacuation by local officials